damusss/WithUI/docsmd/settings.md

 The settings for each element are stored in an object that is unique for every element.

 Every element that is not a base element has often some custom settings.
 Always use the `set()` method.
+You can also pass settings to the constructor of the element and you'll have the same result.

 To know about each setting use the following method: